lime-rt/lime/doc/usermanual.rst

 Gas-to-dust ratio
 ~~~~~~~~~~~~~~~~~

-Finally the gas-to-dust ratio is an optional function which the user can
+The gas-to-dust ratio is an optional function which the user can
 choose to include in the model.c file.
 If this function is left out,
 LIME defaults to a dust-to-gas ratio of 100 everywhere.
 This number only
 has an effect if the continuum is included in the calculations.